7Block Labs

 What you’ll ship with 7Block Labs

-• VC 2.0 issuance/verification and revocation registries
+• VC 2.0 issuance, verification, and revocation registries

-• Auditor‑ready exports and NCA Q&A packages
+• Auditor-ready exports and NCA Q&A materials

 Like what you're reading?
 Let's build together.